epitools/epitools/docs/napari_plugin/index.rst

 ``EpiTools`` includes methods to extract a variety of statistics from the cells.

-The first video demonstrates how to view the statistics of a given cell via tooltips.

-.. video:: ../_static/epitools-cell-stats.mp4
-    :alt: EpiTools Cell Statistics Tooltips
-    :height: 400

-The second video shows how to have a colour map for a given cell property, i.e. area.
+This video shows how to have a colour map for a given cell property, i.e. area.

 .. video:: ../_static/epitools-colourmaps.mp4
     :alt: EpiTools Cell Statistics Colour Maps
     :height: 400

-Finally, this video demonstrates how to export and save the cell statistics output.
+This video demonstrates how to export and save the cell statistics output.

 .. video:: ../_static/epitools-export.mp4